Tsoggy/bikesharing/README.md

 ## Overview
 ### Purpose
-In this project, we have analyzed data for the usage of the NYC Citi Bike Sharing program, using data found at the following source: [link to data](https://ride.citibikenyc.com/system-data "NYC Citi Bike Sharing Data).
+In this project, we have analyzed data for the usage of the NYC Citi Bike Sharing program, using data found at the following source: [Citi Bike NYC](https://ride.citibikenyc.com/system-data).
 We are using this data to determine how we would open a bike-sharing business in Des Moines.

 ## Results